Category Archives: Film Festival Screenings

 Ryan Mills, an actor in the production gave a hard and long look at what the team accomplished.
 He was convinced there was so much more to the story that must be told.
 With his insight and assistance, Nicole decided to transform LULLABY into a SAG narrative short film.
 Kae Fujisawa whose dedication and perceptiveness as a director who helped to shepherd the play to a home run would be the director and co-writer of the film.
 At that point events moved quickly.
 Nicole and Kae worked on the script to add complications and deepen the themes.

 The resultant film from Nicole Gut’s titular short play Lullaby is a work they are proud of.
 It had a number of screenings, one at the Network Film Festival in New York City where it was well received.
-Nicole Gut received a Best Actress Nomination and Jack Utrata received a nomination for Best Cinematography.
+Nicole Gut garnered a Best Actress Nomination and Jack Utrata was nominated for Best Cinematography.

 The film stars Ryan Mills as Brian Mills and Nicholas Ferrara as Michael Franklin who portray friends and near-do-wells who are ethically and morally challenged.
 Both, especially Brian, are unable to solve the overwhelming issues that threaten to destroy their lives.
 Alcohol is never a panacea to heal soul damage.
 In fact it exacerbates the damage and launches one into a place that is an abyss of misery and torment.